Package Torello.Java

 Example:

-// Create some Object for writing to the file-system, using Object Serialization int[] dataArr = some_data_method(); // It is always easier to pass 'true' to the compression boolean parameter FileRW.writeObjectToFile(dataArr, "data/myDataFile.dat", true); ... // Later on, this file may be read back into the program, using this call: Object o = FileRW.readObjectFromFile("data/myDataFile.dat", true); // This check prevents compiler-time warnings.
+// Create some Object for writing to the File-System, using Object Serialization int[] dataArr = some_data_method(); // It is always easier to pass 'true' to the compression boolean parameter FileRW.writeObjectToFile(dataArr, "data/myDataFile.dat", true); ... // Later on, this file may be read back into the program, using this call: Object o = FileRW.readObjectFromFile("data/myDataFile.dat", true); // This check prevents compiler-time warnings.
 The Annotation "SuppressWarnings" // would also work. dataArr = (o instanceof int[]) ? (int[]) o : null;

-NOTE: When multiplejava.lang.Object's
+When multiplejava.lang.Object's

 Keep in mind that all of Java's'java.util.*'

-, so writing / serializing an entireVector<Object>
+interface, so writing / serializing an entireVector

 fName

-- The name of a data-file that contains a serializedjava.lang.Object
+- The name of a Data-File that contains a serializedjava.lang.Object

 ZIP

-- if this is TRUE, it is assumed that the data-file contains a zip-compressedObject
+, it is assumed that the Data-File contains a Zip-CompressedObject

 - Returns: